-The St. Francis Garden is a place of sanctuary and reflection.
+The St. Francis Canticle Garden is a place of sanctuary and reflection.
 Students wishing to use the garden must be supervised at all times.
 The fruits and vegetables being grown there are for use in the Dining Hall kitchen and not for personal consumption.
 Taking, eating, or throwing away the fruits and vegetables will result in disciplinary action.
+The Garden is not open for students to eat in during lunch or breaks.